Sheral123/Git-Tutorial/README.md

 **diff bw git rm and git restore --> if you want to play bw working and staging area than you use restore but we use rm if want to remove the whole file in untracked files meaning

-11. "git remote add <name of remote> <link of the relevant" -->  this command helps us to add a new link to the remote repo and give a name to it
+11. "git remote add <name of remote> <link of the relevant>" -->  this command helps us to add a new link to the remote repo and give a name to it

 12. "git remote rm <name of remote>" --> this command deletes a remote connection